larscom/ngx-translate-module-loader/README.md

 [![@larscom/ngx-translate-module-loader](https://github.com/larscom/ngx-translate-module-loader/workflows/@larscom/ngx-translate-module-loader/badge.svg?branch=master)](https://github.com/larscom/ngx-translate-module-loader)
 [![license](https://img.shields.io/npm/l/@larscom/ngx-translate-module-loader.svg)](https://github.com/larscom/ngx-translate-module-loader/blob/master/LICENSE)

 Highly configurable and flexible translations loader for [@ngx-translate/core](https://github.com/ngx-translate/core).

-Fetch multiple translations (http only)
+Fetch multiple translations (http only) and configure them to your needs.

 Each translation file has it's own **namespace** out of the box so the key/value pairs do not conflict with each other.
-Namespacing can be disabled or you can provide your own value.
+You can disable namespaces or provide your own value as well.

 ## Demo